hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 * Note that we use the addition operator `+=`, as a shortcut for `counter[$2] = counter[$2] + 1`.

 * We want this counter to run through every line of text before we look at the output.
-To do this we use the special variable `END` which can be used for a command you want `awk` to do at the end of a file (we won't cover it here but its counterpoint is `BEGIN`).
+To do this we use the special variable `END` which can be used for a command you want `awk` to do at the end of a file (we won't cover it here, but its counterpoint is `BEGIN`).

 * After we tell  `awk` to wait until the end of the file we tell it what we want it to do when it gets there. { for (animalgroup in counter){ print animalgroup, counter[animalgroup] }}